 In the service of Oda Nobunaga

-When he realized that his skin was not colored and, in fact, black, Nobunaga became interested in him.
-At some point, although it is not clear, the African entered Nobunaga's service.
+When he realized that his skin was not colored and, in fact, black, Nobunaga took an interest in him.
+At some point, although it is unclear, the African entered Nobunaga's service.

 It is likely that he spoke considerable Japanese.
-This is perhaps due to Valignano's efforts to ensure that his missionaries were better adapted to local culture.
+This was perhaps due to Valignano's efforts to ensure that his missionaries were better adapted to the local culture.

 Yasuke was mentioned by Sonkeikaku Bunko (尊経閣文庫), in the Maeda Clan archives.
-According to Bunko, the African received his own residence and a small Nobunaga ceremony.
-Nobunaga also assigned him the duty of carrying arms.
+According to Bunko, the African was given his own residence and a small ceremony by Nobunaga.
+Nobunaga also assigned him the duty of bearer of weapons.

-In June 1582, Nobunaga was attacked and forced to commit seppuku in Honnō-ji, Kyoto by the army of Akechi Mitsuhide.
-Yasuke was there and fought against Akechi's forces.
+In June 1582, Nobunaga was attacked and forced to commit seppuku at Honnō-ji, Kyoto by the army of Akechi Mitsuhide.
+Yasuke was there and fought Akechi's forces.

-Shortly after Nobunaga's death, the African went to join Nobunaga's heir, Oda Nobutada, who was trying to reunite the Oda forces at Nijō Castle.
-He fought alongside the Nobutada forces, but was eventually captured.
+Shortly after Nobunaga's death, the African went to join Nobunaga's heir, Oda Nobutada, who was trying to rally the Oda forces at Nijō Castle.
+He fought alongside Nobutada's forces, but was eventually captured.

 When he was introduced to Akechi, he said that the black man was a worthless animal, so he shouldn't even be killed, but taken to the nanban-ji.
 After that, he disappeared from Japanese history.